sjamayee/testnet/docs/trees.md

 (The ones with +'s are included in the generation of the state-hash that is recorded on the block's header)

-=== active oracles
+=== oracles

 These are the oracles that exist right now.
 They are stored by integer oracle id.
 Oracles never reuse the same id.
-This data is available to the VM.
 The hash of the text of the question is stored.

-=== oracle results

 These are the results of oracles that have existed.
 They are stored by id.
 This data is available to the VM.
 The result is stored in 1 byte.
-Either it is 0 for false, 1 for true, or 2 if the questions was bad.
+Either it is 0 for false, 1 for true, or 2 if the questions was bad, or a 4 if the question hasn't been answered yet.

+=== Orders

+Every oracle has an order book.
+The order book is a linked list of orders.
+Each order has an amount, and the id of the owner.

 === channels